mark-joyce/Milestone2/README.md

 This project is hosted using GitHub pages, deployed directly from the `master` branch.

-To deploy my project from GitHub I followed these steps:
+To deploy my project from GitHub I followed these steps.

-1. On GitHub website I logged onto my account and navigated to [my repository](https://github.com/mark-joyce/Milestone2);
+1. On GitHub website I logged onto my account and navigated to [my repository](https://github.com/mark-joyce/Milestone2).

-2. Under my repository name, I clicked on **Settings** tab;
+2. Under my repository name, I clicked on **Settings** tab.

-3. I scrolled down to the **GitHub Pages** section;
+3. I scrolled down to the **GitHub Pages** section.

-4. On the **Select source** drop-down menu I selected `master` as my GitHub Pages publishing source;
+4. On the **Select source** drop-down menu I selected `master` as my GitHub Pages publishing source.

 5. I clicked **Save**.

 The deployed site will update automatically upon new commits to the `master` branch.
 It is important to remember that for the site to deploy correctly on GitHub pages, the landing page must be named `index.html`.

-In order to clone my GitHub repository to your local one you should follow these steps:
+In order to clone my GitHub repository to your local one you should follow these steps.

-1. On GitHub navigate to [my repository](https://github.com/mark-joyce/Milestone2);
+1. On GitHub navigate to [my repository](https://github.com/mark-joyce/Milestone2)

-2. Under the repository name, click **Clone or download**;
+2. Under the repository name, click **Clone or download**.

-3. In the Clone with HTTPs section, copy the clone URL for the repository;
+3. In the Clone with HTTPs section, copy the clone URL for the repository.

-4. Go to IDE that you are using and open terminal;
+4. Go to IDE that you are using and open terminal.

-5. Change the current working directory to the location where you want the cloned directory to be made;
+5. Change the current working directory to the location where you want the cloned directory to be made;=.

-6. Type `git clone` and then paste the URL you copied in Step 3;
+6. Type `git clone` and then paste the URL you copied in Step 3.

 ```
 $ git clone https://github.com/mark-joyce/Milestone2